julian-zucker/katacoda-scenarios/python-challenges/python-challenge-2-write-a-class/step1.md

     return results
 ```

 Now let's update the code to use that parameter.
-Instead of just getting one element at time from the string, you can use the "slice" notation to get multiple letters at once.
+Instead of just getting one element at a time from the string, you can use the "slice" notation to get multiple letters at once.
 ```python
 str = "abcdefg"
 str[1:3]